-For Component I, during fiscal year 2015, employer contributions are not actuarially determined but determined by the provisions of the Combined Plan.
-For Component II, during fiscal year 2015, employer contributions are not actuarially determined but are detailed under Exhibit II.B.3.q.ii.A of the POA.
-Included within contributions in Component II are contributions from the Foundation for Detroit's Future (the "Foundation") in the amount of \$18,300,000 and contributions were also made into the Income Stabilization fund for \$622,540 from the Unlimited Tax General Obligation bonds ("UTGO") proceeds.
-Going forward, aside from the proceeds of the UTGO which will be allocated to the Income Stabilization Fund, no more employer contributions will be made towards Component II, until 2024 other than those that will continue to be made from proceeds from the Foundation contributions as specified in the POA, assuming all requirements are met.
+For Component II, during fiscal year 2016, employer contributions are not actuarially determined but are detailed under Exhibit II.B.3.q.ii.A of the POA.
+Included within contributions for fiscal year 2016 in Component II are contributions from the Foundation for Detroit's Future (the "Foundation") in the amount of \$18,300,000 and contributions from the DIA.
+The POA allows for certain funding obligations to the System to be met by prepayment of the present value equivalent using a discount rate of 6.75 percent.
+In fiscal year 2016, a portion of the DIA obligation to make annual \$5,000,000 contributions were prepaid.
+The present value prepayment resulted in the System receiving \$19,487,744 in fiscal year 2016.
+Employer contributions were also made into the Income Stabilization fund during fiscal year 2016 for \$564,281 from the Unlimited Tax General Obligation bonds (UTGO) proceeds.
+Going forward, aside from the proceeds of the UTGO which will be allocated to the Income Stabilization Fund; no more employer contributions will be made towards Component II until 2024, other than those that will continue to be made from proceeds from the Foundation contributions as specified in the POA, assuming all requirements are met.